Mounjaro Safety & Legitimacy Guide UK

 Mounjaro is a prescription-only medicine in the UK.
-Where it comes from matters as much as the price.
-Buying from the wrong seller can expose you to falsified medicines, poor storage, missing clinical checks, or unlawful supply.
+The provider route and pharmacy supply chain matter alongside public fee information.
+Using the wrong seller can expose you to falsified medicines, poor storage, missing clinical checks, or unlawful supply.

 This guide explains how to check a provider more carefully, what warning signs to avoid, and what to do if a website, seller, or delivered product looks suspicious.
 It is designed to support safer comparison.
 It does not replace medical advice, pharmacy advice, or official regulatory guidance.